sunenvidiado-nx/awesome-period-tracker/README.md

 # Awesome Period Tracker

-A simple yet awesome period tracker app, because your cycle deserves a standing ovulation.
+An awesome period tracker app, because your cycle deserves a standing ovulation.
 Built with Flutter. 🩵

 ## Features